wo3kie/cxxDojo/README.md

 **member_offset.cpp**
 Implement a function to calculate struct/class member offert.

+**modexp.cpp**
+Implement a function to perform modular exponentiation.

 **parameter_pack.cpp**
 "Implement operations that work with template parameter pack—like `size`, `head`, `front`, `tail`, `back`, `any`, `all`, and `none`.